tarqsalah/ML-based-groundwater-drought-modeling/README.md

 - **Processed/derived datasets** — available from the corresponding author on reasonable request, or regenerable from the raw sources using the scripts here.

-Raw and processed data are not committed to this repository (third-party licensing and file size).
-Everything needed to reproduce the processed data from the public sources is in `R/`.

 ---

 ## Requirements

 - **R** version [4.3.2] (`R.version.string`)
 - Install packages:
 ```r
 install.packages(c(
   "tidyverse", "lubridate", "patchwork",